Dmitry of Tver: Early life

-Dmitry continued his father's fight with Grand Prince Yuri Danilovich of Moscow for the yarlik (also iarlik) that is, the diploma or patent of office for the title of Grand Prince of Vladimir, which was granted by the Khan of the Golden Horde.
-The title was much desired because the Grand Prince of Vladimir was the khan's tax-collector in Rus', and as such could gain authority and real power over the other princes of Rus'.
+Dmitry continued his father's struggle with Yury of Moscow for the yarlik (patent) for the throne of the Grand Principality of Vladimir, which was granted by the khan of the Golden Horde.
+The grand princely title was much desired because it was considered the most prestigious among the Russian princes.
+This struggle began in 1304, following the death of Andrey of Gorodets, as the princes of Moscow and Tver sought leadership within the Russian lands.